Peoria, Kansas

 Peoria is an unincorporated community in Franklin County, Kansas, United States.

 History

 Peoria was founded in the late 1850s. it was named for the Peoria tribe, who once owned the town site.

 A post office opened in Peoria in 1857, closed in 1859, reopened in 1860, and closed permanently in 1934.

+In 1895, the estimated population for Peoria was 123.

 Geography

 Climate

 Peoria experiences a Cfa climate (Subtropical) climate.